 Finally – choose Shopify if you want a simple website, decent customization options, all-inclusive package (hosting, marketing tools, inventory plans) on a budget.

-As I usually say, there are no winners here, only the right eCommerce solution to suit your business needs.
+There are no winners here, only the right eCommerce solution to suit your business needs.
 Shopify satisfies specific users’ business needs, while Magento does the job for others.